 An in vitro study published in an issue of the Journal of Medicinal Food evaluated 10 Andean grains, inlcuding quinoa, for potential type 2 diabetes-relevant antihyperglycemia and anti-hypertension activity.
-Results showed that quinoa was rich in the antioxidant, quercetin and had the highest antioxidant activity among the grains studied, leading the researchers to conclude that quinoa (in addition to other Andean grains) has the potential to be a dietary strategy to manage type 2 diabetes and associated hypertension.
+Results showed that quinoa was rich in the antioxidant quercetin.
+Quinoa had the highest antioxidant activity among the grains studied.
+This led researchers to conclude that quinoa has the potential to help manage type 2 diabetes and associated hypertension.

 Quinoa is a gift to soup, as it functions as a thickener that doesn't become gummy or pasty.
 Have some at hand if you've added a little too much water to soup.
 You'll increase your nutrition as well.